Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories

-From this characterization, we place bounds (at the 1\% level) on how much the true theory describing our experiment might deviate from quantum theory in various respects.
-In addition, we draw explicit quantitative conclusions about three types of deviations from quantum theory.
+To clarify what, precisely, our analysis implies, we begin by distinguishing two ways in which nature might deviate from the predictions of quantum theory within the framework of GPTs.
+The first possibility is that it exhibits a deviation (relative to what quantum theory predicts for the system of interest) in the particular shapes of the spaces of GPT state vectors and GPT effect vectors but {\em no deviation} in the dimensionality of the GPT vector space.
+The second possibility is that it deviates from quantum expectations even in the dimensionality.

+From our experimental data, we find no evidence of either sort of deviation.
+If nature does exhibit deviations and these are of the first type (i.e., deviations to shapes but not to dimensions), then we are able to put quantitative bounds on the degree of such deviations.
+If nature exhibits deviations of the second type (dimensional deviations), then although our GPT inference technique may fail to detect them in a given experiment, it does provide an opportunity for doing so.
+In the next few paragraphs, we try to explain the precise sense in which there is such an opportunity.